BackupTheBerlios/sleep-svn/sleep/readme.txt

 [raffi@beardsley ~/sleep/bin]$ java -jar sleep.jar filename.sl

 When sleep scripts are run directly on the command line, arguments are placed into the @ARGV variable.
+Also the executed script name is stored in the $__SCRIPT__ variable.

 To launch a sleep script from the command line (without -jar):